-For the Kansai Pass, you’ll need to decide how many days you’ll be moving around, since it offers 1, 2, 3 or 4 days.
+For the Kansai Area Pass, you’ll need to decide how many days you’ll be moving around, since it offers 1, 2, 3 or 4 days.
 It’s good value for getting between the various towns and cities in Kansai.

-If you travel from Shin-Osaka to Hakata (in Kyushu) on a regular shinkansen, it will cost you about ¥31,000 return—that’s 1/3 of the price more than the Sanyo-San’in Area Pass for 7 days, which includes that route plus travel within the Kansai area—a no-brainer!
+If you travel from Shin-Osaka to Hakata (in Kyushu) on a regular Shinkansen, it will cost you about ¥31,000 return—that’s 1/3 of the price more than the Sanyo-San’in Area Pass for 7 days, which includes that route plus travel within the Kansai area—a no-brainer!

-What you need to remember about the JR Pass(es)
+Summary: What you need to remember when choosing a JR Pass

 Here’s a quick recap of the main tips:

-- The Kansai Pass is good for even daily travel, since many attractions in the Kansai area are pretty spread out.
+- If you’re exploring Osaka, Kyoto and surrounds, a Kansai Area Pass is good for even daily travel, since many attractions are pretty spread out.